-Intermittent fasting and caloric restriction have been studied extensively, and it’s often a piece of the puzzle in longevity, which inherently means it’s good for fighting disease which always begins in our cells.
+Intermittent fasting and caloric restriction have been studied extensively, and it’s often a piece of the puzzle in longevity, which inherently means it’s good for fighting the disease which always begins in our cells.

 Thus, we’re lead to believe it’s advantageous to our cells, too.
 Intermittent fasting is ideal to do before going to bed when we’re burning the least amount of calories (at rest), and into the following morning.
 Yes – sleep counts as fasting, so you hardly have to try!
-By eliminating the amount of hours during the day we are taking food in, we naturally eat less.
+By eliminating the number of hours during the day we are taking food in, we naturally eat less.

 Thanks for stopping by to learn more about mitochondria health today.
 Hopefully, you have a better idea of how our cells work and how vital it is for us to keep them in tip-top shape.